Thanks for choosing Rad Power Bikes! We have put together a couple of quick tips to help you ride Rad!

 - Turn ON the bike.
 Press and hold MODE to turn on the bike.

 - Push the UP arrow and MODE button at the same time.
-This will activate the front headlight, the taillight (when a brake lever is squeezed), and the LCD display backlight.
+This will activate the front headlight, the taillight, the brake light (when a brake lever is squeezed), and the LCD display backlight.

 - Squeeze a brake lever to test the taillight.
 Always test the taillight before riding in limited visibility conditions.